 Indonesian Car Brands

-Many factories in Indonesia assemble cars of foreign brands – mainly South Korean and Japanese.
-There are much fewer private labels, but they do exist.
-Some of them have already stopped working, and those that remain have very low production capacities.
-So most Indonesians prefer to drive foreign cars.
-The main representatives of the local auto industry are listed below.
+Many factories in Indonesia assemble foreign brands of cars – mostly South Korean and Japanese.
+There are far fewer private brands, but they are there.
+Some of them have already stopped working, and those that remain have very low production capacity.
+Therefore, most Indonesians prefer to drive foreign cars.
+The following are the main representatives of the local car industry.

 Fin Komodo